 If you like UNESCO World Heritage Sites in Canada, read about Qutub Minar in India!

 They represent the remains of three ecosystems – estuarine bay, floodplain rainforest and fire-prone forested alluvial plain with freshwater pools.
 The site is an outstanding example of major stages in Earth’s history.

 Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek (1979,1992, 1994)

 The Kluane / Wrangell-St. Elias / Glacier Bay / Tatshenshini-Alsek national parks are home to some of the tallest peaks in North America and the largest icefields outside the polar caps.
 The mountains and ice comprise some of the largest and most spectacular glaciers in the world.

 Stretching along the Canada (Yukon Territory and British Columbia) and the USA (Alaska) border, the mountains are home to grizzly bears, caribou, sheep and other animals.
 The forests, rivers, mountains and coastal areas are home to many species of fauna and flora, creating a high biodiversity area.

 The parks offer the best examples of glaciation and modification of landscape by glacial action in a region still tectonically active.
 They are also some of the most stunning landscapes it the world.

 Miguasha National Park (1999)

 Miguasha National Park joined the list of UNESCO World Heritage Sites in Canada in 1999.
-Located in Quebec’s Gaspe Peninsula, this is the most outstanding fossil site of tetrapodes in the world.
-Tetrapodes were the first four-legged, air-breathing terrestrial vertebrates that evolved from lobe-finned fish.
+Located in Quebec’s Gaspe Peninsula, this is the most outstanding fossil site of tetrapods in the world.
+Tetrapods were the first four-legged, air-breathing terrestrial vertebrates that evolved from lobe-finned fish.